• the type of personal information we collect and hold;

 We also collect information which does not constitute Personal Information , such as your IP address, browser/software used to access the Web site or the Learning Platform, the Web sites you visit before/after visiting the Web site or Learning Platform, type of device used to access the Web site or the Learning Platform, and the date and time of your visit to the Web site or Learning Platform.

 Given the nature of the services provided by ForexBoat and our obligations under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 it is impracticable for our Members to remain unidentified or use pseudonyms as detailed in APP 2.1.
 General enquiries about products and services can be handled anonymously if requested, however failure to provide the personal information required may mean that we cannot provide the services requested or we may be forced to withdraw our services.

 8. Use of Your Information

-We may use your personal information only for the particular purpose for which it was collected and will not use the information for a secondary purpose unless the User has consented to the use or disclosure of the information or as set forth more fully in Section 11.
-Specifically, we may use your personally-identifiable information to personalize your User experience; to improve customer service: to process transactions; to administer a contest, promotion, survey or other feature; to contact registered Users via email in order to send them information and updates pertaining to their orders or subscriptions; to respond to inquiries, to send company news, updates and other related information; to process an application for employment with ForexBoat; to keep Users up to date on other products or services offered by ForexBoat; to monitor and improve the services provided by ForexBoat; and to comply with regulatory or legal requirements.
+We may use your Personal Information only for the particular purpose for which it was collected and will not use the information for a secondary purpose unless the User has consented to the use or disclosure of the information or as set forth more fully in Section 11.
+Specifically, we may use your Personal Information to personalize your User experience; to improve customer service: to process transactions; to administer a contest, promotion, survey or other feature; to contact registered Users via email in order to send them information and updates pertaining to their orders or subscriptions; to respond to inquiries, to send company news, updates and other related information; to process an application for employment with ForexBoat; to keep Users up to date on other products or services offered by ForexBoat; to monitor and improve the services provided by ForexBoat; and to comply with regulatory or legal requirements.

 9. Direct Marketing & Newsletters, How to Opt-Out